-The field of social work offers substantial rewards to the professionals who choose it as a career.
-Though challenging, social work professionals are able to improve the quality of life for the most vulnerable and needy populations.
-Those who graduate with a degree in social work can find jobs with a wide range of human service agencies identifying individuals, families, and groups in need, determining appropriate intervention actions and providing support services.
+Social work professionals are able to improve the quality of life for the vulnerable populations.
+Those who graduate with a degree in social work can find jobs with a wide range of human service agencies identifying individuals, families, and groups in need to determine appropriate intervention actions and provide support services.
 Social workers practice in hospitals, schools, nursing homes, and government agencies.
-Some specialize in specific populations such as pediatrics, families, or geriatrics.
+Some work with specific populations such as pediatrics, families, or geriatrics.
 They might also specialize in a specific at-risk group such as abused children, drug or alcohol addicted individuals, or pregnant teens.
-There is a substantial need for qualified, educated social workers in all urban, suburban, and even rural areas spanning the U.S.
+There is a substantial need for qualified, educated social workers across the country.

-To pursue a career in social work, education is essential, and salary ranges increase with advanced studies.
-Professionals with advanced degrees receive much higher salaries than those with an associate or bachelor’s degree, however, individuals trying to pursue additional educational accomplishments while working may face significant challenges and difficulties.
-Online degree options provide students with the flexibility necessary to allow them to successfully complete their educational goals without interfering with other responsibilities.
+To pursue a career in social work, education is essential, and earning potential increases with advanced studies, as professionals with advanced degrees receive much higher salaries than those with an associate or bachelor's degree.
+However, individuals pursuing additional educational accomplishments while working may face significant challenges and difficulties.
+Online degree options provide students with the flexibility necessary to allow them to successfully complete their educational goals, even with other obligations like work or family.

-Below is a list of the top ranked online programs for 2017, offering the highest quality educational programs at a range of degree levels from undergraduate to graduate and post-graduate certificate programs.
-Each one is uniquely designed to increase the skills and knowledge of the students while providing the education necessary to advance their careers and increase their salary.
+Below is a list of the top-ranked online programs for 2019.
+These programs offer the highest quality educational at a range of degree levels, from undergraduate to graduate and postgraduate certificate programs.
+Each one is uniquely designed to increase students' skills and knowledge while providing the education necessary to advance their careers and increase their salary.

 University of Southern California first opened its doors in 1880 in the heart of the frontier town of Los Angeles.
 In 1920, USC established their School of Social Work, making it one of the first schools of its kind in the nation.
 The faculty here consists of well-respected scholars and researchers who focus on real-world social issues.
 Through education, research, and professional leadership, the School of Social Work strives to achieve its mission of producing graduates who are fully prepared to work with and improve the lives of individuals and communities.